Source Code Data Augmentation for Deep Learning: A Survey: Challenges and Opportunities

 \paragraph{Few-shot learning.} In few-shot scenarios, models are required to achieve performance that rivals that of traditional machine learning models, yet the amount of training data is extremely limited.
 DA methods provide a direct solution to the problem.
 However, limited works in few-shot scenarios have adopted DA methods~\cite{nashid2023retrieval}.
-Such methods ensure the validity of the augmented data but also lead to insufficient semantic diversity.
 Mainstream pre-trained source code models obtain rich semantic knowledge through language modeling.
-Such knowledge even covers to some extent the semantic information introduced by traditional paraphrasing-based DA methods.
+Such knowledge even covers, to some extent, the semantic information introduced by traditional paraphrasing-based DA methods.
 In other words, the improvement space that traditional DA methods bring to pre-trained source code models has been greatly compressed.
 Therefore, it is an interesting question how to provide models with fast generalization and problem-solving capability by generating high-quality augmented data in few-shot scenarios.

-\paragraph{Multimodal applications.} Apart from the mainstream source code applications which utilize natural language and programming language, some applications involving more modalities have also been developed. \citet{wang2021plot2api} and \citet{liu2022matcha} explore the chart derendering with an emphasis on source code and corresponding APIs. \citet{suris2023vipergpt} propose a framework to generate Python programs to solve complex visual tasks including images and videos.
+\paragraph{Multimodal applications.} It is important to note that the emphasis on function-level code snippets does not accurately represent the intricacies and complexities of real-world programming situations.
+In such scenarios, developers often work with multiple files and folders simultaneously.s have also been developed. \citet{wang2021plot2api} and \citet{liu2022matcha} explore the chart derendering with an emphasis on source code and corresponding APIs. \citet{suris2023vipergpt} propose a framework to generate Python programs to solve complex visual tasks including images and videos.
 Although such multimodal applications are more and more popular, no study has yet been conducted on applying DA methods to them.
-A potential technique for multimodal source code tasks is to combine DA methods for each modality.
+A potential challenge for the multimodal source code task technique is to effectively bridge between the embedding representations for each modality in source code models, which has been investigated in vision-language multimodal tasks~\cite{ray2019sunny, tang2020semantic, hao2023mixgen}.